Robpol86/robpol86.com/docs/posts/2022/2022-06-30-server-cabinet.md

 :::{imgur-figure} WbPfod5
 Drilling Three Holes

-I had to drill additional holes near the bend on my custom designed rack posts to keep them flush against the TV cabient walls.
+I had to drill additional holes near the bend on my custom designed rack posts to keep them flush against the TV cabinet walls.
 Easier, faster, and cheaper than updating my design and having new ones fabricated.
 :::